haoheliu/diffres-python/README.md

 # Learning differetiable temporal resolution

-We proposes a novel method, DiffRes, that
+This paper proposes DiffRes, which enables differentiable temporal resolution learning on audio spectrogram (as opposed to common fixed hop size approaches) to improve the performance of audio classification models.

+DiffRes-based method can achieve the same or better classification accuracy with 25%-75% fewer temporal dimensions on the feature level.

+This algo **could also be useful** for the compression of other time-series data, by merging non-essential time frame and preserve important frame.

+DiffRes:
 1. Enables differentiable temporal resolution learning to improve the performance of audio classification models.
-2. DiffRes can merges non-essential time frames while preserving important frames.
+2. Merges non-essential time frames while preserving important frames.
-3. DiffRes acts as a "drop-in" module between an audio spectrogram and a classifier, and can be end-to-end optimized.
+3. Acts as a "drop-in" module between an audio spectrogram and a classifier, and can be end-to-end optimized.

-DiffRes-based method can achieve the same or better classification accuracy with 25%-75% fewer temporal dimensions on the feature level.

-This algo could also be useful for the compression of other time-series data, by merging non-essential time frame and preserve important frame.

 ![main](pics/main.png)